COVINS-G: A Generic Back-end for Collaborative Visual-Inertial SLAM: Conclusion

 \section{Conclusion}

 In this work, we present a front-end-agnostic back-end for collaborative visual-inertial SLAM.
 By making use of a multi-camera relative pose estimator for estimating loop-closure transformations, our system is able to work using only 2D keypoint information.
 This allows our collaborative back-end to be compatible with virtually any VIO front-end with minimal to no modifications to it.
 In our experimental evaluation, we achieve at least on-par accuracy with state-of-the-art multi-session and collaborative SLAM systems, which use back-ends specifically designed for the respective front-end.
 Owed to the decoupled nature of the data used in our back-end, we can make use of more powerful keypoint descriptors like SIFT, allowing us to close loops and merge trajectories with drastic viewpoint changes, which cannot be handled by state-of-the-art systems.
 Our open-source implementation of the system enables users to unlock the capabilities of a collaborative SLAM system without the need to change their state estimation pipeline of choice.

-In proceeding work, we would like to make more explicit use of the information coming from our VIO, in particular the gravity alignment, by replacing the 17-point algorithm with a minimal 4-point solver which leverages the gravity information \cite{4PT_gravity}.
-This allows to speed up the relative pose estimation step significantly, as it requires drawing fewer samples within the RANSAC computation.
-In the future, we would also like to deploy this system on a team of robots for multi-robot applications, such as exploration and 3D reconstruction of large areas.
+In the future we would like to exploit the fact that the VIO estimates are gravity aligned and replace the 17-point algorithm with the minimal 4Pt solver \cite{4PT_gravity}, allowing to speed up the RANSAC computation as fewer samples are required.